Bariawas

 Bariawas is a village in Rewari mandal of Rewari district in the Indian state of Haryana.
 It is near Chhuriawas village Rewari at about 8.3 km on the approach Rewari- Garhi Bolni Road.

 History

-In 1803, subsequent to the culmination of Anglo-Maratha Wars into the Treaty of Surji-Anjangaon after the defeat of Maratha Empire, the British Raj firmly established it's control over Delhi.
-They formed three cantonments at equidistance in Haryana, i.e Karnal, Hansi and Bharawas.
+In 1803, subsequent to the culmination of Anglo-Maratha Wars into the Treaty of Surji-Anjangaon after the defeat of Maratha Empire, the British Raj firmly established its control over Delhi.
+They formed three cantonments at equidistance in Haryana, i.e. Karnal, Hansi and Bharawas.
 All the three cantonments do not exist anymore.
 But their historical remains are still commemorating those days.
-Karnal cantt was shifted to Ambala in 1841-43.
+Karnal cantt was shifted to Ambala in 1841–43.
 Bharawas to Nasirabad-Ajmer in 1821.
 And Hansi was granted to Col. James Skinner, and cavalry was merged into Skinners Horse.